-When traveling Europe as a solo female, it’s important to know which destinations are safe.
+When traveling alone as a woman, it’s important to know which destinations are safe.
 We’ve gathered the safest cities in Europe for solo female travelers!

 The mainstream media plays a big part in convincing people (especially parents) that traveling as a solo female is automatically dangerous, lonely or generally a potentially bad idea, but this negative stereotyping couldn’t be further from the truth.

 I’ve traveled all over the world as a solo female and can vouch for all the beautiful destinations where I never once felt out of place or in danger.

 While I always recommend staying aware of your surroundings and not walking around alone at night in questionable neighborhoods, traveling alone builds confidence, personality and I’m grateful to say it has gifted me with countless treasured friends made on the road.